shmorri/docs-casa-prod/3.1.4/source/administration/faq.md

 * You have enabled custom scripts as needed.
 For instance, if you want to offer users the ability to authenticate using Google Authenticator, you have to enable the script "HOTP/TOPT authentication module".
 Whenever you enable or disable scripts, please wait a couple of minutes for oxAuth to pick the changes.

-* In the administration console you can see which methods are already enabled in the server, and modify those you want to offer.
+* In the administration console, you can see which methods are already enabled in the server, and modify those you want to offer.

 ### The preferred method for authentication is set to password and user cannot change it